 Writing to the display mode register causes an immediate switch to the new configuration.
 This can result in a visible flicker should the change occur midway through a TV frame.
 Therefore, it may be desirable to wait until an interrupt occurs before switching to the new mode since this ensures that the change happens prior to the top border being generated.
-The immediate switch of display modes opens up the possibility to force the construction of a hybrid screen by timing the exact moment that transitions occur between them.
+The immediate switch of display modes opens up the possibility to force the construction of a hybrid screen by timing the exact moment that transitions occur between modes.

 Note that the standard display mode is always reverted to whenever the reset button is pressed or when configuration switch 6 is set to the off position.
-When either condition happens, the display mode register is loaded with a value of \$00 thereby selecting configuration: row mode, screen 0, screen bank A, standard border, basic colours and single byte colour.
+When either condition happens, the display mode register is loaded with a value of \$00 thereby selecting configuration: row mode, display bank 0, shadow bank 0, standard border, basic colours, single byte colour and full cell mode.